randomdevforyou/blog/content/posts/javascript/tool/react.md

 draft: false
 ---

  In this article we will see how to do basic react setup.
 We will be using webpack for bundling the client code.
 Please see [article](/posts/javascript/tool/webpack/) to set up webpack.
+You can download webpack-starter repo from [here](https://github.com/randomdevforyou/webpack-starter)

  Firsly we will be installing ***react*** and ***react-dom*** as dev dependencies.